 The koala hold is a great reflux breastfeeding position for babies as it’s the most comfortable to them.
 Sit your baby with one leg on each side of your thigh or hip, with his spine or head upright.
 This position is suited to an older baby if they can sit without any support.

 Laid Back Breastfeeding

 Laid back breastfeeding position refers to when you lie back or recline on a sofa or bed.
 This is particularly helpful if you’ve had a caesarean section, as you can lie your baby in a way that doesn’t affect your incision.
 Whether you want to lie them on your front, with their tummy resting on your stomach or lying them across your shoulder.

 Regardless of the position you choose to breastfeed, make sure the baby’s head and body are facing the breast, and help him to come onto the breast chin-first, aiming the nipple to the roof of his mouth when the mouth is open wide.
 Your baby needs to take a good part of the areolar tissue into his wide, gaping mouth, with your nipple protected deep at the back of the mouth.

-So long as you are comfortable and your baby is alert and ready to latch on, trying different breastfeeding positions will help you to work out which works for you both – but remember that breastfeeding is a learnt skill for you and your baby.
+So long as you are comfortable and your baby is alert and ready to latch on, trying different breastfeeding positions will help you to work out which works for you both – but remember that breastfeeding is a learnt skill for you and your baby that comes with time and practice.
 If you are suffering from sore nipples, seek help from a breastfeeding counsellor.
-In the meantime, Lansinoh HPA® Lanolin can help soothe and protect your nipples, and does not need to be removed before breastfeeding.
+In the meantime, Lansinoh HPA® Lanolin can help soothe and protect your cracked nipples, and does not need to be removed before breastfeeding.